Coatnay History, Family Crest & Coats of Arms

 By 1273, the name was scattered throughout England as seen in the Hundredorum Rolls of that year: Egidius de Cotes, Norfolk; Robert de Cotes, Buckinghamshire; and Geoffrey de Cotes, Lincolnshire.
 And later the Yorkshire Poll Tax Rolls of 1379 listed: Thomas del Cotes; Johannes del Cotes; and Henricus del Cote as all holding lands there at that time.

-Important Dates for the Coatnay family
+Early History of the Coatnay family

 This web page shows only a small excerpt of our Coatnay research.
 Another 142 words (10 lines of text) covering the years 1190, 1210, 1273, 1556, 1682, 1716, 1609 and are included under the topic Early Coatnay History in all our PDF Extended History products and printed products wherever possible.

 Coatnay Spelling Variations